Last Updated on March 1, 2023 by Luke Feldbrugge

 In honor of National K9 Veterans Day, we think that our furry heroes deserve glorification for their hard work and commitment to serving the United States, both in the police force and military.

-They are born and bred to save lives, and there’s no better sacrifice than that.
+They are bred to save lives, and they do it through loyal service.

 Homes for Heroes offers an abundance of rewards for those who serve our communities nationwide.
 If you work in the military, medical healthcare, teaching, police, or firefighter field, we want to show our appreciation to you by helping you buy, sell, or refinance your home.